If you’re looking to dispose of hazardous business waste, you must ensure that you operate within the law and protect the public and the environment.

 Though regulations can be complex, the potential legal consequences of breaching them are severe.
 The most serious breaches face fines running into hundreds of thousands of pounds and criminal charges.

-Here are our five simple steps to dealing with your hazardous waste correctly…
+Here are our five simple steps to dealing with your hazardous waste disposal correctly…

 You’ll firstly need to decide if your waste is hazardous or non-hazardous.
 Examples of hazardous waste include batteries, asbestos, chemicals, solvents, non-edible oils, pesticides, and items containing substances which deplete the ozone layer, such as fridges.
 It also includes waste electrical and electronic equipment (WEEE).